paulpetone/react-hooks-redux-boilerplate/README.md

 ### @actions

-Just another alias for `src/store/actions`
+Just an alias for `src/store/actions`

-# Husky
+# 🐺 Husky

 I'm using husky to `format` the code on every `commit` and `test` with jest on every `push`.

-# Jest & @testing-library
+# 🧪 Jest & @testing-library

 It's ready to implement, we have 2 examples on `@components/__tests__`

-# About gatsby structure:
+# 🚀 About gatsby structure:

 ##### From gatsby readme: